electric-sql/pglite-bindings/README.md

 # libpglite

-- libpglite is a thin load/wrapper around postgresql backend, initdb, and some transport facilities inspired from frontends.
+libpglite is a thin load/wrapper around postgresql backend, initdb, and some transport facilities inspired from frontends. data transport can be a contiguous memory area (cma), a file pair or a mix. libpglite can be compiled to wasi32, emscripten32 and native 32/64 static library

+Current status : draft

+TODO:
+- CMA overflowing handling is currently not implemented.
+- Exception handling in wasi requires some API additions.
+- need to reduce native build linking ram usage.
+- test wasm 64 bits build.
+- provides more prebuilts for libpglite native.
+- framework for postgres regression test suite.

+## initdb/backend:

 - initdb part is fully automated to create a default database "template1" with user "postgres" with md5 password "password" in "/tmp/pglite/base" folder ( real or not ).
+    - parameters are provided by environnement variables.
+    - muti-status is handled by bitmask values on returned integer.

-- libpglite part only takes queries in input, and output results.
+- libpglite backend part only takes queries in input, and output results.
 All encoded in UTF-8.

     - possible inputs are: